Efficient High-Dimensional Entangled State Analyzer with Linear Optics: High-Dimensional Entangled State Analyzer

 \section{High-Dimensional Entangled State Analyzer}

-We will consider time-bin encoded qudits, where the presence of a single photon in different time slots, or `bins', is used to encode quantum information.
-For example, a single photon in the first time-bin corresponds to the state $\ket{0}$, in the second time-bin corresponds to the state $\ket{1}$, and so on, such that a $d$-dimensional qudit state can be expressed in the basis $\{\ket{0},\ldots,\ket{d-1}\}$.
+We consider time-bin encoded qudits, where the presence of a single photon in different time slots, or `bins', is used to encode quantum information.
 Although we focus on the time-bin encoding, our scheme is compatible with other photonic qudit encodings such as spatial or frequency encoding.
-The implementations of the necessary operations of our scheme that we describe here, such as the quantum Fourier transform (QFT) and the generation of the auxiliary state, are however, specific for time-bin encoding.
-We leave it to future work to design the implementations for other encodings.
+The implementations of the necessary operations of our scheme that we describe here, such as the quantum Fourier transform (QFT) and the generation of the auxiliary state are, however, specific for time-bin encoding.
+We leave the design and implementation of other encodings to future work.

-The objective of the ESA is to measure two photonic qudits $\ket{a}$ and $\ket{b}$ encoded in $d$ time-bins in an entangled state basis consisting of orthogonal, maximally entangled states with Schmidt rank $d$.
-The two-dimensional Bell state measurement has two successful detection patterns that each correspond to a Bell state projection.
-When our protocol succeeds, it in general projects $\ket{a}$ and $\ket{b}$ on to an entangled state with Schmidt rank $d$ of the form:

-Here $m\in\{1, \ldots, d-1\}$ and the phases in front of each mode will in general be determined by the detection pattern.

 A schematic overview of an ESA of two photonic input qudits following our protocol is shown in Fig.~\ref{fig:figure1}.
-The ESA uses $d-2$ auxiliary spatial modes labeled as $x_0, x_1, \dots, x_{d-3}$.
-Each auxiliary mode contains a single photonic qudit.
-As shown in Ref.~\cite{calsamiglia2002generalized}, performing an ESA in $d$ dimensions requires $d$ initial particles.
-As there already are two initial photons $a$ and $b$, we use the minimal number of auxiliary photons for the ESA.
-We mix the input photons with a QFT of the spatial modes.
-This $d$-dimensional QFT can be achieved with a sequence of beam splitters and phase shifters~\cite{reck1994experimental, barak2007quantum}.
+As it is shown in Ref.~\cite{calsamiglia2002generalized}, performing an ESA in $d$ dimensions requires $d$ initial particles.
+Thus, besides the two input photons ($a$ and $b$), a minimum of $d-2$ auxiliary photons is required.
+We mix all input photons with a QFT of the spatial modes, which can be achieved with a sequence of beam splitters and phase shifters~\cite{reck1994experimental, barak2007quantum}.

-The ESA is successful if all photons are measured in different time-bins since in this case the QFT erases information about which of the $d$ spatial input modes a photon detected in a certain time-bin originated from.
-The photons can be detected by the same detector or by different detectors, which correspond to projections on different entangled states of the form in Eq.~(\ref{eq:1}).
+Finally, we herald on detecting all photons in different time-bins: in these cases the QFT erases the which-path information of all photons: all photons are projected into the permutation basis of all time-bins.
+The photons can be detected by the same detector or by different detectors, which correspond to projections on different maximally entangled states.
+We note that these states are not necessarily orthogonal to each other and that the full set of projections do not correspond to a complete basis.